-This exemption allows you to recover oil from oil filters, then crush them so they can be transported to be recovered.
+The T14 exemption allows you to recover oil from oil filters before they're crushed so they can be transported for recovery.

 Types of activity you can carry out

 At a garage you can change an oil filter during a vehicle service, drain the oil from the old filter and then crush it to make it easier to store before it is collected to be recovered.

 Types of activity you cannot carry out

 - crush any other part of a vehicle under this exemption

 - mix hazardous waste with other hazardous or non-hazardous waste

 The waste codes are listed in the List of Wastes (LoW) Regulations.
 You need to make sure your waste fits within the relevant waste code and description.

 You can store up to one tonne of crushed and emptied waste oil filters at any one time.